 - Clean the motorcycle with cold water and a mild detergent, after the engine has cooled down.
-NOTICE: Do not use warm water since it increases the corrosive action of the salt.
-[ECA10791] - Apply a corrosion protection spray on all metal, including chrome- and nickel-plated, surfaces to prevent corrosion.
+NOTICE: Do not use warm water since it increases the corrosive action of the salt.[ECA10791] - After drying the motorcycle, apply a corrosion protection spray on all metal, including chrome- and nickel-plated, surfaces to prevent corrosion.